corrode/corrode.github.io/content/migration-guides/scala-to-rust/index.md

 Rust's tooling ecosystem, centered around Cargo, provides a remarkably smooth developer experience.
 Cargo unifies building, testing, and dependency management into a single, coherent tool that just works.
 The compiler's error messages are legendary for their clarity and helpfulness, often telling developers exactly how to fix issues.
 IDE support through rust-analyzer and RustRover is rock-solid, providing a reliable development experience that boosts productivity.
 This tooling excellence isn't an accident — it's the result of deliberate design decisions and years of community investment.

+In Scala, build tools like sbt and dependency management tools like Maven can be complex and error-prone.
+IDE support, while improving, can be inconsistent across different editors and might not support all language features.
+[The overall developer experience in Rust is more polished and consistent.](https://users.scala-lang.org/t/what-are-some-of-the-advantages-of-using-scala-over-rust-c-and-other-native-languages/2556/10)

 ### Performance with Safety

 While Scala and Clojure offer good performance for JVM languages, Rust provides performance comparable to C/C++ while guaranteeing memory safety at compile time.
 This combination is particularly valuable in an era of cloud computing, where every millisecond of latency and every megabyte of memory directly affects operating costs.
+However, Scala developers should note that writing truly immutable code can actually be more challenging in Rust than in Scala.

 Rust's predictable resource usage and lack of garbage collection pauses make it ideal for systems that require consistent performance.
-Organizations often find that moving performance-critical components to Rust can significantly reduce their infrastructure costs.
+Organizations often find that moving performance-critical components to [Rust can significantly reduce their infrastructure costs](https://corrode.dev/blog/why-rust/#cost-savings).

 ## Making the Business Case